ShadowLp174/ulvs-graphics/README.md

 installed.
 Run `node test-compiler.js` and the resulting JS code should pop up inside a file called `compiled.js`.

 *Note: The compiler is just a side project until the graphics are ready, meaning it might not work.
-An API and documentation for it are part of the final ULVS*
+An API (to make creation of new language compilers easier) and documentation for it are part of the final ULVS*

 ## TODOs